Green Party of the United States: Early years

-The political movement that began in 1985 as the decentralized Committees of Correspondence evolved into a more centralized structure by 1990, opening a national clearinghouse and forming governing bodies, bylaws and a platform as the Green Committees of Correspondence (GCoC) and by 1990 simply The Greens.
+The political movement that began in 1985 as the decentralized Committees of Correspondence evolved into a more centralized structure by 1990, opening a national clearinghouse and forming governing bodies, bylaws and a platform as the Green Committees of Correspondence; by 1990, it was known simply as The Greens.
 The organization conducted grassroots organizing efforts, educational activities and electoral campaigns.

 Internal divisions arose between members who saw electoral politics as ultimately corrupting and supported the notion of an "anti-party party" formed by Petra Kelly and other leaders of the Greens in Germany vs. those who saw electoral strategies as a crucial engine of social change.
-A struggle for the direction of the organization culminated in a "compromise agreement", ratified in 1990 at the Greens National Congress in Elkins, West Virginia and in which both strategies would be accommodated within the same 527 political organization renamed the Greens/Green Party USA (G/GPUSA).
+A struggle for the direction of the organization culminated in a "compromise agreement", ratified in 1990 at the Greens National Congress in Elkins, West Virginia, in which both strategies would be accommodated within the same 527 political organization renamed the Greens/Green Party USA (G/GPUSA).
 It was recognized by the FEC as a national political party in 1991.

-The compromise agreement subsequently collapsed and two Green party organizations co-existed in the United States until 2019 when the Greens/Green Party USA was dissolved.
+The compromise agreement subsequently collapsed and two Green Party organizations co-existed in the United States until 2019 when the Greens/Green Party USA was dissolved.
 The Green Politics Network was organized in 1990 and the National Association of Statewide Green Parties formed by 1994.
 Divisions between those pressing to break onto the national political stage and those aiming to grow roots at the local level continued to widen during the 1990s.
 The Association of State Green Parties (ASGP) encouraged and backed Nader's presidential runs in 1996 and 2000.
 By 2001, the push to separate electoral activity from the G/GPUSA issue-based organizing led to the Boston Proposal and the subsequent rise of the Green Party of the United States.
 The G/GPUSA lost most of its affiliates in the next few months and dropped its FEC national party status in the year 2005.

+2020s

+Howie Hawkins announced his candidacy for President in the 2020 United States presidential election on April 3, 2019, seeking the Green nomination, and later became the nominee.

+On August 17, 2024, Jill Stein and Butch Ware officially became the 2024 Green Party's nominees for President and Vice President, winning 267 out of the 287 Green delegate votes at their national convention.
+Their campaign primarily focused on social justice reforms, labor rights, healthcare, economic restructuring, and demilitarizing.
+The party also campaigned heavily on ending American aid to Israel during the Gaza war and particularly attacked Democratic candidates Joe Biden and Kamala Harris.

+The Stein/Ware ticket came in third place, securing 862,049 votes.

+On February 3, Butch Ware announced that he would be campaigning to become the Governor of California in the 2026 California gubernatorial election.

+On August 29, former presidential candidate Jill Stein spoke at and attended the second annual People's Conference for Palestine.
+She spoke in favor of the UN imposing an arms embargo, trade boycott, divestment, and utilizing the United Nations Protection Force.